-The Asclepias curassavica draws hummingbirds, bees and butterflies to its bright red-orange or yellow flowers.
+The Asclepias curassavica draws hummingbirds, bees and butterflies to its bright red-orange or yellow star-shaped flowers.
 The small flowers form clusters and bloom from June to October.
 Monarch Butterflies lay eggs under the leaves which hatch and eat the leaves.
 The plant is considered poisonous to livestock.

 Brugmansia X Candida